irmen/prog8/docs/source/building.rst

 Start the compiler with the ``-watch`` argument to enable this.
 It will compile your program and then instead of exiting, it waits for any changes in the module source files.
 As soon as a change happens, the program gets compiled again.
+It is possible to use the watch mode with multiple modules as well, but it will recompile everything in that list even if only of the files got updated.

 Other options
 ^^^^^^^^^^^^^